reserve-protocol/protocol/docs/system-design.md

 Dimension: `{seconds}`

 The dutch auction length is how many seconds long falling-price dutch auctions should be.
-A longer period will result in less slippage due to better price granularity.
+A longer period will result in less slippage due to better price granularity, and a shorter period will result in more slippage.

 In general, the dutchAuctionLength should be a multiple of the blocktime.
 This is not enforced at a smart-contract level.

-Default value: `1116` = 18.6 minutes - this value has been specifically chosen as a function of the dutch auction price curve.
-Increasing this value slightly will not have much benefit, and decreasing it at all results in meaningfully worse precision.
-Changes to this value only make sense if the change is substantial.
-It should be kept a multiple of the blocktime.
+Default value: `1800` = 30 minutes
 Mainnet reasonable range: 300 to 3600

+At 30 minutes, a 12-second blocktime chain would have 10.87% price drops during the first 40% of the auction, and 0.055% price drops during the second 60%.

 ### `backingBuffer`